-Hugging comes naturally to us and we get used to appreciating this contact from childhood.
-Kids naturally crave hugs because they are a synonym of being supported, cared for and loved.
-Children have natural tenderness which shines through yet often diminishes when they get older.
-Believe it or not, hugs are good for us and studies have even proved this.
+Hugging comes naturally to most of us and we get used to appreciating this contact from childhood.
+Kids naturally crave hugs because they are a synonym of being supported, cared for and protected.
+Children have a natural tenderness which shines through yet often diminishes when they get older.

 - Discover how you can reduce stress in children here -